 He worships Kurtz much like the native Africans do and finds himself listening more than speaking.
 In fact, exclusively listening and not speaking at all.
 Thus, he's privy to many of Kurtz's thoughts.
 Like many of the other characters, he has a tendency to babble, but Marlow tolerates the harlequin because he knows so much about Kurtz.

-The harlequin's catchphrase is that Kurtz has "enlarged my mind."
-This paints Kurtz as a guru possessing arcane and mystical knowledge.
-The harlequin’s motley set of clothing also hints at his role as something of a court jester for Kurtz, a clown not to be taken seriously.
+The harlequin's catchphrase is that Kurtz has "enlarged my mind" (2.37).
+This paints Kurtz as a guru possessing arcane and mystical knowledge, and the harlequin as being, well, a little dim-witted.
+Plus, those funny clothes make the guy out to be something of a court jester for Kurtz, a clown not to be taken seriously.
 He acts only as a conduit of information for Marlow.

 One last thing: the harlequin's "blue, red, and yellow" patches sound to us a lot like the map that Marlow sees when he walks into the company office: